 Medical conditions

-Certain medical conditions such as rheumatoid arthritis, diabetes, thyroid problems, or allergies can also contribute to dry eyes.
+Certain medical conditions, such as rheumatoid arthritis, diabetes, thyroid problems, or allergies, can also contribute to dry eyes.
 If you have an underlying medical condition that could be causing your dry eye symptoms, it’s important to work with your healthcare provider to manage the condition and relieve your discomfort.

 Aging

 As we get older, our bodies produce fewer tears, leading to an increased risk of developing dry eye syndrome.
 Hormonal changes in women during menopause can also contribute to dry eyes.
-If you’re over 50 and struggling with dry eyes, ask your eye doctor about using artificial tears or prescription medications to keep your eyes lubricated.

 If you’re struggling with chronic dry eye, it’s important not to ignore these symptoms as they can impact your overall eye health and quality of life.
-By making lifestyle changes or seeking treatment from an eye care professional if necessary, you can find relief from discomfort and improve your overall eye health!
-At Integrity Eye Care, our dry eye specialist in Murfreesboro can recommend the best treatment options for your unique needs.
-These can include eye drops, lifestyle changes, and other strategies designed not just to treat your symptoms but also to address the underlying cause.
-Give us a call today to schedule your appointment.
+By making lifestyle changes or seeking treatment from an eye care professional if necessary, you can find relief from discomfort and improve your eye health!